 It’s no surprise that technology’s created a new TV binging culture, which has become normal in most American households.
 Which is why I’ve decided to launch a new segment on this blog called, “Adventures in Binging”.
 First up is One Day at a Time.

-So to start, I binge-watched all of One Day at a Time a few weeks ago.
 This Netflix show has 2 seasons so far and was recently picked up for a 3rd season back in March.
-I found this show after seeing gifs or clips of the show on Tumblr, which I’ve also started using more in the last couple of months.
-But the post that I saw that really made me want to start watching this show was one where someone had written out all the great things about the show, which included being a show that embraced Cuban and Cuban-American culture, including a proud feminist and lesbian character in Elena Alvarez, portraying what it’s like to be a veteran in the U.S, among a multitude of other great things.
+I found a post a while back that really made me want to start watching the show I’d only minimally heard about on social media.
+Someone wrote out all the great things about the show, all of which I love.
+The show embraces Cuban-American culture, it features a proud feminist and lesbian character, portrays what it’s like to be a veteran in the U.S, among other great things.

-I’ve always been someone to support almost anything that promotes all-around diversity, so I watched the first episode.
+I’ve always been one to support almost anything that promotes all-around diversity, so I watched the first episode.
 And then I watched the next one.
 And the next and so on, and it turned into a family affair.
-My younger sister and my mom started watching with me and it’s not hard to see why: it’s a show about family.
-Much like Black-ish, it’s a family show that deals with family but intermixes very relevant issues in America today and somehow balances all of those heavier emotional scenes with something that allows everyone to enjoy it: comedy.
+My family started watching with me and it’s not hard to see why: it’s a show about family.
+Much like Black-ish, it’s a family show that deals with family but intermixes very relevant issues in America today.
+It somehow balances all of those heavier emotional scenes with something enjoyable: comedy.